ben-sanati/3d-localisation-and-mapping/README.md

 ## Bespoke Algorithms

-1. **2D Object Detection Bounding Box Transform to 3D Space** - this algorithm extends traditional 2D object detection by projecting the detected bounding boxes into 3D space.
-It converts 2D pixel coordinates from the depth image to 3D space coordinates such that it can estimate the real-world dimensions and positions of objects.
-This is performed in `src/utils/transformations.py`, within the `BBoxTransforms` class (`_depth_to_3d` method).
+1. **2D Object Detection Bounding Box Transform to 3D Space** - this algorithm extends 2D object detection by projecting the bounding boxes into 3D space.
+It converts 2D pixel coordinates from the depth image to 3D space coordinates such that it can estimate the real-world positions of objects.
+This is performed in `src/utils/transformations.py`, within the `_depth_to_3d` method.

 <table style="width: 100%;">
   <tr>